shallowmind32/shallowmind32.github.io/_posts/2017-12-31-tree-regularization.md

 <b>How well does the surrogate MLP track the APL?</b>

 Surprisingly well.
 In all experiments, we used a single layer MLP with 25 hidden nodes (which is a rather small network).
-This must suggest that there is low dimensional representation of the weights that are predictive of APL).
+This must suggest that there is a low dimensional representation of the weights that are predictive of APL).

 ![tracking]({{ "/images/tree_regularization/tracking.png" | absolute_url }})
 *<b>Figure 12</b>: <i>True node count</i> refers to actually training a decision tree and computing the APL. <i>Predicted node count</i> refers to the output of the surrogate MLP.*

-<b>How well does a tree-regularized model do compared to a decision tree?</b>
+<b>How well does a tree-regularized model do compared to a vanilla decision tree?</b>

 Each of the comparison plots above show decision tree AUCs compared with regulared-DNNs.
 To generate these lines, we do a grid search over different decision tree hyperparameters i.e. minimum number of samples to define a leaf, gini factor, etc. We note that in all cases, DT performance is worse than all regularization methods.
 This shows that tree-regularization does not just copy a DT.

 <b>Is there anything similar to this in literature?</b>

-Besides the related work mentioned in the beginning of this blog, model distillation/compression is probably the most similar work.
+Besides the related work mentioned in the beginning of this blog, model distillation/compression is probably the most similar sub-field.
 There the main idea to train a smaller model to mimic a deeper net.
 Here, we are essentially performing distillation using a DT during optimization.

 <b>How are the runtimes for tree-regularization?</b>